jodiedoubleday/newromney/takePart.md

 ## Trophies

-The theme for 2019 is "English Country Garden"
+The theme for 2019 was "English Country Garden"

 Parade Winners were: